YuvrajSingh-mist/NeatRL/README.md

 ## Usage

-### RL Hub - Model Upload
+### Leaderboard - Model Upload
 1. Go to `http://localhost:7860`.
 2. In the Submit tab, choose an environment (e.g., `CartPole-v1`), provide optional user/algorithm labels, and upload your `.py` file.
 3. Copy the shown Submission ID and check its status in the Check Status tab.
 4. View the Leaderboard tab for real-time rankings.

-### RL Arena - Competitive Battles
+### RL Evaluation - Competitive Battles
 1. Go to `http://localhost:7860`.
-2. In the Arena tab, you can select two models to battle.
+2. In the Arena tab, you can select two models to evaluation.
-3. The battle will run asynchronously, and you can check the results in the Check Status tab.
+3. The evaluation will run asynchronously, and you can check the results in the Check Status tab.
 4. View the Leaderboard tab for real-time rankings.

 ### Using the Gradio Frontend